Forms in the Primary Hierarchy

 What is Willingness at L5?

-FunctionRisking refers to committing to an undertaking for gain despite the potential for significant harm or loss.
+FunctionRisking refers to entering an undertaking for gain despite the potential for significant harm or loss.

 What is Willingness at L6?

 Having a need to learn is just such a situation.
 Learning is not simply an acquisition of knowledge or a change in your internal state or observable behaviour.
 Learning is a profound and powerful process in which you use your autonomy to abandon your autonomy.
-You accept that you are facing a particular challenge and you do not have the ability or know enough about how to deal with it.
-You are not expert enough and, left to yourself, you will fail.
-You realize that to get the needed guidance, you must become dependent on a source or a person outside your self and beyond your control.
+You accept that you are facing a particular challenge and you do not have a necessary ability or knowledge to deal with it.
+Because you lack expertise, you will fail if left to yourself.
+You realize that to get the needed guidance, you must become dependent on a source outside yourself and beyond your control.

 Learning is the L6 manifestation of Willingness that emerges as an unforced elective choice to accept dependency as you pursue learning.
 The alternative wilful or arrogant approach denies the need to learn by avoiding the challenge.
 Such a stultifying and self-limiting attitude is usually viewed as immature and irresponsible.
 An equally foolish alternative is to press on to a likely failure while projecting blame and denying any fault or limitation on your own part.